 There are three main sources of environmental law that an insolvency practitioner (IP) should be aware of and which may result in personal liability for the IP.
 These are:

 third party civil claims

-Local authorities have a duty under the Part 2A of Environmental Protection Act 1990 (EPA 1990) to:
+Local authorities have a duty under Part IIA of Environmental Protection Act 1990 (EPA 1990) to:

 investigate their areas for the presence of contamination